-

 4th Sigma: Project Charters, Part 1 – Do We Need Charters?

-If you were to take everything in the very large Six Sigma toolkit and try to identify the top ten most important tools, the Project Charter has got to be pretty near the top.
-A charter is just a very … Continue reading
+If you were to take everything in the very large Six Sigma toolkit and try to identify the top ten most important tools, the Project Charter is near the top.
+A charter is just a very good description of what you … Continue reading

 Posted in 4th Sigma, Best Practices, Decision Making, Improvement, Continuous or Not